railsuser2014/openobject-doc-book-en/source/book/3/3_9/chart_of_accounts.rst

 	* it lets you show and calculate only the accounts that interest you,

-	* it enables you to get a global view of accounts (when you show only summary accounts)
+	* it enables you to get a global view of accounts (when you show only summary accounts),

-	* it simplifies searches semantically
+	* it simplifies searches semantically,

-	* it's more intuitive, because you can search for accounts on the basis of their classification
+	* it's more intuitive, because you can search for accounts on the basis of their classification,

 	* it's flexible because you can easily restructure them.